Engineering Summer Academy

 The Engineering Summer Academy (ESA) program is a one-week residential engineering academy for students entering the 10th, 11th and 12th grade.
 Students will live in a dormitory on the University of Arkansas campus.
 This intensive, summer academy challenges you to explore a specific area of engineering.
 You will do hands-on activities in our cutting-edge labs working alongside engineering faculty and current students.
 Space is limited!
 Students will be chosen based upon their application.

-- Completed the online application form and mail program commitment fee (or scholarship application) and completed teacher recommendation form
+- Complete the online application form and have a teacher complete the online recommendation form

 Camp Dates and Times:

 - Check-In: 12:00pm - 2:00pm Sunday, July 27, 2014

 - Check-Out: 9:00am - 11:00am Saturday August 2, 2014

 - The camp costs only $650 for the entire week.
 This covers tuition, room and board, lab fees, course materials, recreational program costs, evening entertainment and field trips.